cannatag/ldap3/docs/manual/source/unbind.rst

     # perform some LDAP operation
     ...

-    # perform the Bind operation
+    # perform the Unbind operation
     c.unbind()